ApplefaceLisa/github_usage/how to add existing folder.md

-# How to adding an existing project to GitHub using the command line
+# How to add an existing project to GitHub using the command line

 - Create a new repository on GitHub.